Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Array.md

 ```

 ### Assigning Array Object to Array references
-- parent type can hold child type classes references
+- Parent type can hold child type class references
 ```
 String[] str = new String[5];
 Object[] obj = str;
 ```
 - Below will give error because there is no relation between the classes.
-- short element can be promoted to int.
+- Short element can be promoted to int.
-- short array object type cannot be promoted to int object type.
+- Short array object type cannot be promoted to int object type.
 ```
 short[] sh = new short[];  // [S int[] arr = sh;   // [I